minhad-mahmud2500/Exam2/README.md

 - CHIB: Supposed to be CHIBI
 - cas: Supposed to be case
 - var1ne:  Supposed to be var1one
-- SMA: Supposed to be VENTI
+- SMA: Supposed to be SMALL
 - var10ne: Supposed to be var1one

 ```